Awethon/awethon.github.io/content/posts/scala-wrappers.md

   }
 {{< / highlight >}}
 \
-The initialization code is not as clear as before because we have to provide `ExecutionContext` through override mechanism, and now we need to keep in mind initialization order because it's easy to get `NullPointerException` there.
+The code of initialization is not as clear as before because `ExecutionContext` has to provided through override def mechanism.
+Initialization order has to be kept in mind because it's easy to get `NullPointerException` there.
-Initialization gets uglier if we have many wrappers for the class with different dependencies.
+The more dependencies are stacked together the worse code looks.

-It becomes even worse if we have Tagless Final.
-When we write wrappers with TF we want to keep granularity of type classes, but when it comes to initialization, we're doomed because different wrappers require different type class instances to be provided as function definitions.
-Since we can't ask for a type class via context bounds we have to use the same mechanism as shown before.
+It becomes even worse with Tagless Final.
+When we write wrappers using TF we want to keep granularity of type classes, but when it comes to initialization, we're doomed because different wrappers require different type class instances to be provided as function definitions.
+Since a type class cannot be provided via context bounds, we have to use the same mechanism as shown before.

 Here's an example how TF code might look like: